-A large part of the literature argues that the value of tax shields should be calculated differently depending on the firm's debt strategy.
-Thus, a firm that wishes to keep a constant D/E ratio must be valued in a different manner from a firm that has a preset level of debt.
-Miles and Ezzell (1980) indicate that for a firm with a fixed debt target (i.e. a constant [D/(D+E)] ratio), the correct rate for discounting the interest tax shields is Kd for the first year and Ku for the tax saving in later years9.
+A large part of the literature argues that the value of tax shields should be calculated in a different manner depending on the debt strategy of the firm.
+Hence, a firm that wishes to keep a constant D/E ratio must be valued in a different manner from a firm that has a preset level of debt.
+Miles and Ezzell (1980) indicate that for a firm with a fixed debt target (i.e. a constant [D/(D+E)] ratio), the correct rate for discounting the interest tax shields is Kd for the first year and Ku for the tax saving in later years.
 Inselbag and Kaufold (1997) and Ruback (2002) argue that when the amount of debt is fixed, interest tax shields should be discounted at the required return to debt.
-However, if a firm targets a constant debt/value ratio, the value of tax shields should be calculated according to Miles and Ezzell (1980).
-Finally, Taggart (1991) recommends using Miles & Ezzell (1980) if the company adjusts to its target debt ratio once a year, and Harris & Pringle (1985) if the company adjusts continuously to its target debt ratio.
+However, if the firm targets a constant debt/value ratio, the value of tax shields should be calculated according to Miles and Ezzell (1980).
+Finally, Taggart (1991) suggests using Miles & Ezzell (1980) if the company adjusts to its target debt ratio once a year and Harris & Pringle (1985) if the company adjusts to its target debt ratio continuously.

-Damodaran (1994, page 31) argues that if all the business risk is borne by the equity, then the formula relating the levered beta (β_L) with the asset beta (β_U) is $\beta_L = \beta u + (D/E) \beta u$ (1 - T).
-This formula is exactly formula (29), assuming that $\beta d = 0$.
-One interpretation of this
+Damodaran (1994, page 31) argues that if all the business risk is borne by the equity, then the formula relating the levered beta ( $\beta_L$ ) to the asset beta ( $\beta_U$ ) is $\beta_L = \beta_U + (D/E)$ $\beta_U$ (1 - T).
+This formula is exactly formula (29) assuming that $\beta_U$ = 0.
+One interpretation of this assumption is (see page 31 of Damodaran, 1994) that "all of the firm's risk is borne by the stockholders (i.e., the beta of the debt is zero)".
+In some cases, it may be reasonable to assume that the debt has a zero beta, but then the required return to debt (Kd) should also be the risk-free rate.
+However, in several examples in his books Damodaran (1984 and 2002) considers the required return to debt to be equal to the cost of debt, both of which are higher than the risk-free rate.

-9 Lewellen and Emery (1986) also claim that this is the most logically consistent method.
-Although Miles and Ezzell do not mention what the value of tax shields should be, this may be inferred from their equation relating the required return to equity with the required return for the unlevered company (equation 22 in their paper).
+Lewellen and Emery (1986) also claim that this is the most logically consistent method.
+Although Miles and Ezzell do not mention what the value of tax shields should be, this may be inferred from their equation relating the required return to equity to the required return for the unlevered company (equation 22 in their paper).
 This relation clearly implies that VTS = PV[Ku; T D Kd] (1 + Ku)/(1 + Kd).